hengyoush/kyanos/docs/stat.md

 - `bigreq`: Analyze large requests.
 - `bigresp`: Analyze large responses.

-When you specify any of these options, the `stat` command will collect traffic for 10 seconds (you can customize this duration using the `--time` option):
+You can also use the --time option to specify the data collection period.
+For example, --time 10 will have the stat command collect traffic for 10 seconds.

 ![kyanos stat fast](/qs-stat-slow.jpg)